1.3 21st Century Women STEM Innovators

 Activity 2: Increase the Participation of Girls in STEM

-Activity 3: Revise a Science or Math Textbook to be More Gender Inclusive
+Activity 3: Revise an OER Science or Math Textbook to be More Gender Inclusive

 Activity 4: Analyze the Portrayals of Women in Science and Politics, Then and Now